anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 <h3>Useful Links:</h3>

-* The list of compatible stream-able apps/options/features of various platforms (Android, Windows, iOS, MacOSX) is present [here.](https://github.com/hzeller/gmrender-resurrect/wiki/Comptibility)
+* The list of compatible stream-able apps/options/features of various platforms (Linux, Android, Windows, iOS, macOS, iPadOS) is present [here.](https://github.com/hzeller/gmrender-resurrect/wiki/Comptibility)
 * And the list of UPnP/DLNA controllers tested with gmrender-resurrect is present [here.](https://github.com/hzeller/gmrender-resurrect/wiki/Compatibility)
 * If you want to add a small LCD display to view songs' info like track name, artist's info, album etc then make sure to check out this [repository.](https://github.com/hzeller/upnp-display)